 This touchscreen reminds me of the AmpliFi HD router, which I had fun testing a while back.
 And like the AmpliFI HD, the AmpliFi Alien uses a mobile app for the initial setup and ongoing management.
 Millennials who don’t want to use a real computer with a full web browser will likely love this.
 Savvy users might prefer a web interface, however.

 And there’s more, the AmpliFi Alien can work as a single router, but if you live in a large house, you can get additional units and mesh them together into a Wi-Fi system.
 This flexibility is similar to the case of the Asus RT-AX88U, as well as the ARRIS SURFboard mAX.

 On the downside, the Alien doesn’t have a multi-gig port.
 Instead, it has the standard one WAN port (on its underside) and four LAN ports (on its back.)
 All of these are Gigabit.

 That said, in a wired-to-wireless connection, the best performance you’ll get out of this router is 1Gbps, no matter how fast its Wi-Fi can be.
 Also, there’s no web interface.
 As a result, my guess is the router will be limited in features and customizations, again, like the case of the AmpliFi HD.

 By the way, the Alien has no USB port, either, so it won’t be able to host an external drive and work in the role of a storage server.

 Availability and pricing

-I’m quite intrigued by the Alien.
-There are so many things I want to find out about it via hands-on testing, so you can expect more information next month.
+I’m pretty intrigued by the Alien.
+There are so many things I want to find out about it via hands-on testing — you can expect more information next month.
 But if you can’t wait, the new AmpliFi Alien router is available now at a relatively friendly cost of $379.